alexdlaird/amazon-orders/README.md

 amazon_session.login()

 order_history = OrderHistory(amazon_session, year=2023)
-order_history.get_orders()
+orders = order_history.get_orders()

+for order in orders:
+    print("{} - {}".format(order.order_number, order.grand_total))
 ```

-`amazon-orders` is under active development, and while it does work, it is known to be unstable.
-We are currently
+`amazon-orders` is under active development and known to be unstable.
+We are currently building out core functionality,
-building out core functionality, tests, and documentation.
-Our current goal is to provide a stable library that
+tests, and documentation.
+Our goal is to provide a library that fetches customer order data alongside payment
-fetches customer order data alongside payment information.
-From there, if we find this scraping route to be stable,
+information.
+From there, if we find this scraping route to be stable, we may build out the library further to support
-we may build out the library further to support other functions of Amazon.com.
+other functions of Amazon.com.

 ## Contributing